 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry believe that this is a measure of a facility's rehabilitation services.
+This datapoint measures the percent of short-term patients who experienced functional improvements, such as with activities of daily living.
+Some experts argue that this is a measure of a facility's rehabilitation performance.

 - Cooley Dickinson Hospital Inc,TheAcute Care Hospitals 6.63 miles away30 Locust Street Northampton Massachusetts 01060Voluntary non-profit - Private(413) 582-2000